bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 6545 - How shall I deal with the enlightened one?
 Replace him with the true seeker of enlightenment.
 There is no enlightened one.
 There is only the one who is seeking further enlightenment.
 Proper Being is process, not a state; a journey, not a destination.

  - loc 6627 - It is my firm belief that the best way to fix the world—a handyman’s dream, if ever there was one—is to fix yourself, as we discussed in Rule 6.
 Anything else is presumptuous.
 Anything else risks harm, stemming from your ignorance and lack of skill.

+ - loc 6627 - world—a handyman’s dream, if ever there was one—is to fix yourself, as we discussed in Rule 6.
+Anything else is presumptuous.
+Anything else risks harm, stemming from your ignorance and lack of skill.